-A history of suspicious or criminal activity might affect the outcome of a fault divorce.
-It all depends on how long ago you were involved in any of this activity and its severity.
-Just make sure you tell your attorney everything, even if you don’t think it’s important.
+A history of suspicious or criminal activity might affect the outcome of a faulty divorce.
+It depends on how long ago you were involved in this activity and its severity.
+Tell your attorney everything, even if you don’t think it’s important.
 They’ll understand how to move forward to protect your rights.

 9. How Will Divorce Affect My Business?

-If you created your business before your marriage, the law considers the business separate property.
-If the business was developed between you and your spouse, it will need to be divided in some way.
-You may need to purchase your spouse’s interest to retain the business or you may need to sell the business and split the resulting finances.
+The law considers the business separate property if you created your business before marriage.
+If the business were developed between you and your spouse, it would need to be divided somehow.
+You may need to purchase your spouse’s interest to retain the business, or you may need to sell the business and split the resulting finances.
 Your attorney can help you decide which option is best for you.

 10. How Much Will My Divorce Cost?

 It’s impossible to estimate the cost of a divorce.
-Length of the divorce process, time in court and other factors determine the overall cost.
-It’s best to retain an attorney who is open and honest about fees and pricing to ensure you’re kept abreast to cost.
+The length of the divorce process, time in court, and other factors determine the overall cost.
+It’s best to retain an open and honest attorney about fees and pricing to keep you abreast of costs.